Pauline Tantot Wears Nothing But Fishnet Tights In New Instagram Selfie

-Pauline Tantot has been keeping things sizzling on her Instagram page lately and her newest selfie was no exception as she was spotted wearing nothing but fishnet tights.
+Pauline Tantot has been keeping things sizzling on her Instagram page lately, and her newest selfie was no exception as she was spotted wearing nothing but fishnet tights.
 The stunner posed inside a bathroom and struck a sexy pose for the shot.

-The blonde stood with her back angled towards the camera and took the photo in a floor-length mirror.
+The model stood with her back angled towards the camera and took the photo in a floor-length mirror.
 It had a white frame and was placed in front of a closed sliding door.
 She placed her left hand on a counter in front of her and snapped the pic with her right hand, raising her left knee into the air and popping out her behind.
 Her pose left not just her booty on display but also left a hint of her sideboob showing.
-She stood next to a white bathtub with marbled walls and behind her on another wall was a hook with a light gray robe and other items hanging from it.
+She stood next to a white bathtub with marble walls.
+Behind her on another wall was a hook with a light gray robe and other items hanging from it.

 Pauline’s Fashion Nova tights were bright purple with a high waistline and it hugged all of her curves and offered a flirty vibe.